brycie-boy/The_Cosmos/Prometheus Rising Chapter 1. The Thinker and the Prover.md

 - Highlight(pink) - Location 243
 As Dr. Leonard Orr has noted, the human mind behaves as if it were divided into two parts, the Thinker and the Prover.

+- Highlight(pink) - Location 254
+Whatever the Thinker thinks, the Prover proves.